-We acknowledge the significant contributions of recently retired Frederick O. Mueller, Ph.D. who directed The National Center for Catastrophic Sport Injury Research (NCCSIR) from 1982 to 2013.
+We acknowledge the significant contributions of retired Frederick O. Mueller, Ph.D. who directed The National Center for Catastrophic Sport Injury Research (NCCSIR) from 1982 to 2013.
 Dr. Mueller's work over the past 30 years has improved the safety of football for the participants and these impacts are demonstrated in the pages of this football report.

-We also acknowledge NCCSIR staff members Lily Wang, Leah Cox Thomas, Hannah Price, Dr. Rebecca Yau Lee and members of the Consortium for Catastrophic Sport Injury Monitoring: Drs.
+We also acknowledge NCCSIR staff members Randi DeLong, Courtney Haley, Hannah Price, and members of the Consortium for Catastrophic Sport Injury Monitoring: Drs.
 Douglas Casa, Jonathan Drezner, Kevin Guskiewicz, Johna Register-Mihalik, Steve Marshall, Dawn Comstock, David Klossner, Tom Dompier, Zack Kerr, and Christine Collins.